DongzeHE/scpca-docs/docs/getting_started.md

 processed_adata.uns["celltype_methods"]
 ```

-Below we provide instructions on how to access each type of cell type annotation, if present.
+Below we provide instructions on how to access annotations from each cell type annotation method used, if present.

 #### Submitter-provided annotations